-These mentions in turn help the post rank in search, and since search is able to drive visitors long after the post has been published, it will bring in—you guessed it—more newsletter subscribers.
+These mentions in turn help the post rank in search, and since search is able to drive visitors long after the post has been published, it will bring in more newsletter subscribers.

-Compare that to a post that also did well thanks to our newsletter + sharing, but that had a tremendous shelf life after it began to rank for it’s targeted keyword:
+Compare that to a post that also did well thanks to our newsletter + sharing, but that had a significant shelf-life after it began to rank for it’s targeted keyword:

 As you can see, the post is now outperforming it’s launch day, bringing in more visitors now thanks to search than it did when our entire email list was pointed at it.

 It’s out of the scope of this article to give you a run-down of a complete search and link building strategy—but simply note that even the brain dead stuff, like making sure that a majority of the pages on your site are at least targeting a keyword—can go a long way in making sure old pieces of content don’t fizzle out and die.